brucek/brucek.github.io/_posts/2020-12-02-power-irv-appendix.md

 **==> winner:  C (least bad)**

 Basically, it still feels like C is the best choice here.
-If you just pick the head-to-head winner, you fall back into the Center Squeeze situation and don't look at the larger picture:  who can bring the most people together?
+If you just pick the head-to-head winner, you fall back into the Center Squeeze situation and don't look at the larger picture:  who can bring the most people together and form the strongest coalition?

-Power IRV does exactly that (and only in these weird tiebreaker situations) - it is a clear winner here.
+Power IRV does exactly that - it is a clear winner here (and this tiebreaker only applies in these weird Condorcet impasses - remember, Power IRV is stronger in all normal circumstances as well).

 <br/>